reinert/requestor/README.md

 // Retrieve data from the session store
 UserInfo userInfo = session.retrieve("userInfo");

-// Clear the session state
+// Reset the session configuration to the defaults session.reset();
-session.reset();

-// Clear all data from the store session.clear();
+// Clear all data from the session store session.clear();

 // Now all requests will have the default parameters